But first of all – What is churn rate?

 These are just some of the common reasons, and while sometimes it’s out of your hands (budget issues, mergers), a lot of these things can be easily resolved if you know how to spot them early.

-In this guide, we’ll help you to formulate customer retention strategies to manage your churn rate.
+In this guide, we’ll help you to formulate customer retention strategies to manage and reduce customer churn rates.

 Now you know why customers churn – so let’s get into how you can reduce it.